-In the morning, I wash the inside of the french press with a blue sponge, and grab the brown bag of coffee grounds behind the sink.
+In the morning, I wash the inside of a french press with a sponge, and grab the brown bag of coffee grounds from behind the sink.

-As I fill the kettle with water and flip the switch, I pause over the sink and look out the kitchen window to the snow packing the driveway.
+As I fill the kettle with water and flip the switch, I pause over the sink and look out the kitchen window to a foot of snow packing the driveway.

-A neighbor is standing in the field across the street, throwing a ball to his golden dog, who zips back and forth.
+A neighbor is standing in the field across the street, throwing a ball to his golden dog.
+The dog zips back and forth, kicking up snow with his hind legs.
 I wonder briefly if the man is as cold as the rainy snow looks.
 He wears a coat and it looks like yours.

 You are not actively on my mind, you see, but I know that you are on my mind, if that makes sense.

-And it feels familiar, thoughts of you, so when the water steams, I pour a good cup of coffee anyway and I don’t try too hard to forget you.
+But it feels familiar, thoughts of you, so when the water steams I pour a good cup of coffee anyway and I don’t try too hard to forget you.

-Today is your birthday, April 17th, and you turn 31 this morning.
-Though I suppose it’s nearing night in Germany.
-It’s strange to think how April 17th, for nearly half of my life, has been earmarked as the day you were born.
-I don’t dread it like I once did, but I don’t pass over it either.
+Today is your birthday, and you turn 31 this morning.
+Though I suppose it’s near night in Germany.
+It’s strange to think how this day, for nearly half of my life, has been earmarked as the day you were born.
+I don’t dread it like I once did, but it doesn’t pass by either.

-Why is it that birthday memories seem to be some of those most cemented kinds?
-I think of you, on the first year, that silly surprise party we threw for your 17th.
+Why is it that birthday memories seem to be some of the most cemented?
+I think of you, on the first year we met, that silly surprise party we threw for your 17th.
 Come to think of it, that was the only birthday we spent together in person, wasn’t it?

 Your host parents were so tickled by it all.
 You know, the party was really all their idea.
-I always felt a little guilty about that.
+I always felt a little guilty about that, like maybe I should’ve done more.
 But I was 16, and didn’t know how to throw a party.

 Anyway, I still have the invite somewhere in the desk of my childhood room.
-I drafted it for them knowing, of course, that when they mailed them out I’d deal with the onslaught of confusion from our digital-fiend friends.
+I drafted it for them knowing, of course, that when they mailed out the invitations I’d deal with the onslaught of confusion from our digital-fiend friends.

 “What is this – some birthday tea party?”
 Bradley called.